Spanish 1, 2, 3, A, AP Spanish Language

 Mr. Dellett comes to The Hudson School from the Jersey Shore, which he prefers to call it “The Beach.”
 As a lifelong outdoorsman, his passion for surfing, rock and ice climbing, standup paddle and sailing provide a strong basis for his deep commitment to the environment and science.
 He is driven to increase environmental awareness in all aspects of life.
 With his wife, Janet, two boys, Ridge and Lochlan, and their rescued pit bull, Luna, Brian is always trying to make simple changes to create a greener and healthier lifestyle.
 Brian’s love for science started through the Environmental Science and Soil and Water merit badges in Boy Scouts on his way to successfully earning the rank of Eagle Scout.
 Following this path, he earned his degree in Environmental Studies from Ramapo University.

-Foreign Language Department Chair, Spanish C, Spanish H, Spanish 4, Spanish 5, AP Spanish Language & Culture
+Foreign Language Department Chair, Spanish 4, 5, C, D, AP Spanish Literature

 Margarita Dominguez is a Spanish teacher and the chair of the foreign language department.
 She studied law at the Universidad Estatal del Azuay in her native city, Cuenca, Ecuador.
 She came to the United States in 1989 to pursue a business degree and obtained a BS from Ramapo College in New Jersey.
 After several years in the business field, she returned her attention to her true passion: teaching.
 This motivated her to earn an MA in Spanish and Latin American literature from Montclair State University.
 She has been teaching at The Hudson School since 2000, and she considers it a privilege to be part of the lives of her students.